V-Wong/LeetCode/README.md

 # LeetCode-Practice
-A repository of my solutions to various LeetCode problems with solutions.
+Solutions and explanations to a variety of LeetCode problems written in Python.

 ## Divide and Conquer
 - [First Bad Version](https://github.com/V-Wong/LeetCode-Practice/blob/master/Divide%20and%20Conquer/first_bad_version.py)